sponsor Vim development Vim logo Vim Book Ad

 Notes for applications

-Last year I have been a bit flexible with accepting students, but this has caused some problems.
 Please keep the following items in mind when you apply for a Summer Of Code holiday job:

 • Clearly state your level of study and experience.
+Especially with C programming.

 • You are expected to work full-time.
-It's a 40 hour per week job.
+It is a 40 hour per week job.
 So don't expect to do this next to studies or another job.
 You can take a few days off, but you can't go on a long holiday or take a couple of weeks off for an exam (you can do an exam in your spare time, of course).

 • There are fixed start and end dates.
 These are related to the evaluations.
 Check the SoC FAQ.
 This means that in countries where the holidays are in a different month you will not be able to join.
 Sorry about that.